DEQ Main Menu

 To date, neither the U.S. Environmental Protection Agency (EPA) nor the U.S. Centers for Disease Control and Prevention (CDC) has issued official regulatory or health-based standards for safe levels of cyanobacteria or toxins in recreational waters or drinking water.

-In June 2015, the EPA issued drinking water health advisory guidelines for microcystins and cylindrospermopsin and expects to issue guidance for recreational waters in Fall 2015.
+In June 2015, the EPA issued drinking water health advisory guidelines for microcystins and cylindrospermopsin.
+EPA has identified draft recommended concentrations of cyanotoxins to protect human health while swimming or participating in other recreational activities in and on the water.
 In the absence of U.S. national standards, the Utah Department of Health (DOH) and Utah Department of Environmental Quality (DEQ) have provisionally adopted cyanobacteria health guidelines based on those outlined by the World Health Organization (WHO).

 The World Health Organization (WHO) has developed guideline values for recreational waters that take into account the severity and probability of health effects at three different levels of cyanobacteria cell counts.